 - Use the size slow cooker called for in the recipe you’re following, if at all possible.

 By the way, I’ve recently all but given up on slow cooking because I’ve fallen in love with my Instant Pot.
-It does have a “Slow Cook” setting but so far, I’ve never used that option!
+It does have a “Slow Cook” setting but so far, I’ve used that option only a few times.

 I can do in 15 minutes what it used to take 6 hours in a slow cooker.
 And the results?
 Off the charts (and never dry).
 Learn how and why here.